JacobAniyan/recipe-project/README.md

 ### Minimum Viable Product (MVP)

+- ✅ Add/remove ingredients from available list
-- ✅ Users can input ingredients and receive matching recipes from the database
+- ✅ Search recipes by ingredients with dietary filters and sorting
-- ✅ Recipe data persisted in SQL Server database
+- ✅ Detailed recipe view with full instructions and metadata
 - ✅ Save and retrieve favourite recipes
+- ✅ Browse all recipes in the database
 - ✅ Desktop-responsive user interface
-- ✅ Detailed recipe view (ingredients, instructions, cooking time, difficulty)
-- ✅ Add/remove ingredients from user's available list
-- ✅ Filter recipes by date, time, and difficulty
+- ✅ Recipe data persisted in SQL Server database

 ### Stretch Goals